Australia–Poland relations: History

 Plaque commemorating the name of Mount Kosciuszko, Australia's highest peak, after Polish Freedom Fighter Tadeusz Kościuszko.

 The first Polish citizens to arrive to Australia was in December 1696.
 The 10 Polish citizens sailed with Dutch explorer Willem de Vlamingh during his exploration of Western Australia.
 The first known Pole to settle in Australia was Joseph Potaski who arrived to Hobart, Tasmania as a convict, along with his family, in 1803.
 For the next 40 years, dozens of Polish migrants arrived and settled in Australia.

 In the early 1900s, diplomatic relations between Australia and Poland were conducted via-London when Australia was part of the British Empire.
 Following World War I, Poland regained independence in 1918 and then established a consulate in Sydney in 1919 and a consulate in Melbourne in 1931.
 Both consulates, however, were closed immediately after the German invasion of Poland in September 1939.
 Australia declared war on Germany on 3 September 1939, the third day of the German invasion of Poland, which started World War II.
 Australian and Polish troops fought together in the Italian Campaign, especially during the Battle of Monte Cassino.
 Australian prisoners of war were among Allied POWs held in German POW camps operated in occupied Poland.
 Australian soldier Walter Edward Smith, who escaped from the Stalag XX-A camp and then joined the Polish resistance and fought in the Warsaw Uprising, is the first foreigner to be awarded the Warsaw Uprising Cross.
+In Żagań, Poland, there is a memorial to the victims of the German-perpetrated Stalag Luft III murders, including Poles and Australians.
 After the war, Poland re-emerged, although with different borders than it had prior to the war and with a Soviet-installed communist regime.

 From 1947 to 1966, over 61,000 Polish migrants immigrated to Australia.
 Many of the Polish migrants were veterans, displaced persons, survivors of labour and concentration camps, prisoner-of-war camps or immigration detention camps.
 In February 1972, Australia and Poland officially established diplomatic relations.
 That same year, Poland opened an embassy in Canberra.
 Australia opened an embassy in Warsaw in September 1973.

 Throughout the 1980s, Poland experienced the Solidarity ("Solidarność") movement which eventually contributed to the fall of communism in the country.
 During that time period, over 25,000 “Solidarity” migrants immigrated to Australia.